CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide400DataLoadingIntoATP.md

 - In Developer Cloud, navigate to the "Builds" tab and select **+Create Job**.
   - Enter a name : **CreateDBObjects**
   - Select the Software Template you created, for example **OKE**
+    - PS: If you are using an Oracle provided environment, your instructor will suggest the appropriate Template to use.
+A VM with all the necessary software packages is OKE3.
   - Hit **Create Job**

 ![](./images/400/new_job.png)